Building Escape Room In Virtual Reality

 Having a wire at the back can be a distraction.
 Customers can easily touch or tangle it when they move actively.

 Oculus Touch controllers have some unfamiliar button structure even for traditional gamers.
 Customers usually spend some time getting used to these, which may interrupt their immersive virtual reality experience.

 The game map design was crucial to solving the first and second pain points.
 What I came up with was to have three different areas that overlap each other and place these around the VR space.
 By doing this way, we could limit customers not to go out of the capable area, efficiently organize puzzle elements based on the pathway, and make sure the chance of them stepping on the wire would be minimal.

 To solve the third pain point, we discussed puzzle mechanics and decided to implement gestures like grabbing and lifting.
 For these, we chose to use only a trigger button on each controller.
 Teaching them that there's only one button to interact would minimize confusion and learning curve.

 Bringing Compassion through story

-We wanted players to interact with companions to build compassion for the end.
-Hence, every puzzle is connected to the companion. starting from fixing BB-8, we created interactions involving both hands to solve puzzles.
-When lifting BB-8, players can only lift the companion using both hands.
+We wanted players to interact with the companion to build compassion for the end.
+Hence, BB-8 is the key for every puzzle.
+Starting from fixing BB-8, we created interactions involving both hands to solve puzzles.
+When lifting BB-8, players can only lift him using both hands.
 Otherwise, we implemented the controllers to vibrate hard to mimic the weight of him.